totzyuta/talks/README.md

 * Working with UNIX Process Chapter 6/7 at OneBox Study Group (2016/03/05)
 * Working with UNIX Process Chapter 8/9 at OneBox Study Group (2016/03/12)
+* How to update Xcode in Uganda at dots. students' group (2016/04/19)

 :tea: talks (ja)